GRE Registration Policy

 Students can register for the paper-and-pencil test online at the above email address or by mail (following the instructions in the Bulletin).
 Remember that the paper-and-pencil test is offered only where the CBT is not available.

 In the United States, Puerto Rico, and the U.S. territories, the GRE General Test registration fee is $205.
-The fee is the same whether you take the CBT or the paper-based test.

 Rescheduling the Test Date

 To reschedule the date, time, or location of your test, contact GRE services by phone (1-609-771-7670), or by email (firstname.lastname@example.org).
 You can also contact GRE services at the mailing address found in the Bulletin.
 Changing the date, time, or location of your test requires an additional fee of $50.
-The deadline for rescheduling a CBT appointment is three full days before you are scheduled to take your test; after that, the entire testing fee is forfeit if you fail to take the test on the scheduled date.
+The deadline for rescheduling a CBT appointment is four days before you are scheduled to take your test; after that, the entire testing fee is forfeit if you fail to take the test on the scheduled date.

 Canceling the Test Registration